Our Location

 Tiger lilies are stunning and vibrant flowers that can add beauty to any garden.
 These flowers come in several warm color tones, generally from bright orange to deep red.
 Tiger lilies have long stems with large blooms at the top, making them perfect for adding height and drama to your garden.

 When it comes to planting tiger lilies, they prefer full sun or partial shade and moist soil.
-They also need plenty of space between plants as their roots spread out quickly when planted close together.
+They also need plenty of space between plants as their roots spread quickly when planted together.
 When planting tiger lilies, make sure you dig a hole twice as wide as the root ball so that there is enough room for the roots to expand without being cramped.
 Water regularly after planting and mulch around the base of each plant for extra protection against weeds and pests.

 These hardy perennials are not only attractive but easy to care for as well.
 With proper care, you can enjoy their beauty year after year in your garden beds or containers; just be sure not to overcrowd them since this can lead to disease problems down the road.